 The CCaTS KL2 Program requires that each KL2 scholar prepare and submit a grant application to a peer-reviewed funding source by the end of year two of the KL2 Program.
 Grant applications to intramural funding opportunities also are encouraged during this time.

-At the end of his or her grant, each KL2 scholar completes an exit survey, mentorship survey and CTRAI post-program survey, and participates in an exit interview.
+At the end of the grant period, each KL2 scholar completes an exit survey, mentorship survey and participates in an exit interview.

-Upon completion of the KL2 Program, the scholar submits a current National Institutes of Health (NIH) biosketch that documents his or her current publications, grant support, academic rank and other academic activities.
+Upon completion of the KL2 Program, scholars submit NIH biosketches that document their publications, grant support, academic rank and other scholarly activities.

 CCaTS requests that scholars respond to an annual tracking survey and provide an up-to-date curriculum vitae and a general update about professional achievements on a regular basis.